 - The program is also helping young people from disadvantaged schools get exposure to how large organizations function and understand opportunities in technology post-school, thus securing job options.

-HCL has invested over INR 1.3M to promote high quality, technology-enabled environment for students at the University of Johannesburg (UJ).
+HCLTech has invested over INR 1.3M to promote high quality, technology-enabled environment for students at the University of Johannesburg (UJ).
 Other contributions include:

 - It is supporting the Nelson Mandela Foundation by sponsoring the ‘Mandela Day Library Project’ as part of a literacy program in local schools like Thuthuzekani Primary School and Elethu Themba Public School and training teachers to utilize the space to educate community children.